Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 Q: Can I use any stickers for decoupage?

 A: Most stickers work, but vellum stickers blend best with the painted surface for a seamless look.
-If using regular stickers, apply an extra layer of Mod Podge to seal the edges and prevent peeling.
+When using regular stickers, apply an extra layer of Mod Podge to seal the edges and prevent peeling.

 Q: What if I don’t have Mod Podge?